-- (j) Where applicable, the conditions related to sampling requirements for a PoA in accordance with the approved guidelines/standard from the EB pertaining to sampling and surveys; - (k) Where applicable, the conditions that ensure that every CPA meets the small-scale or microscale threshold criteria and remains within those thresholds throughout the crediting period of the CPA.
+- (i) Where applicable, target group (e.g. domestic/commercial/industrial, rural/urban, grid-connected/off-grid) and distribution mechanisms (e.g. direct installation); - (j) Where applicable, the conditions related to sampling requirements for a PoA in accordance with the approved guidelines/standard from the EB pertaining to sampling and surveys; - (k) Where applicable, the conditions that ensure that every CPA meets the small-scale or microscale threshold criteria and remains within those thresholds throughout the crediting period of the CPA.
 However, if a CPA solely consists of microscale CDM units, this condition is not required; - (I) Where applicable, the requirements for the debundling check, in case CPAs belong to small-scale or microscale project categories.
 However, if a CPA solely consists of microscale CDM units, the requirement regarding debundling is not applicable.